 - Find & fix security issues.
 Use GSC to find and fix errors fast — before customers encounter them or before they impact your site’s quality signals.
+Under “Security & Manual Actions” near the bottom of the left navigation, click “Security Issues” to see if there’s anything you need to address.
 By default, GSC ranks errors by severity, frequency, and whether they’ve been addressed.

 - Monitor CTR & impressions.
 Any change in your click-through rate is worth noting.
 If your CTR drops but impressions rise, you might be ranking for more keywords without enticing searchers to follow your links.
 If the opposite happens, you might be ranking for fewer keywords but resonating with searchers on those queries.
 As you create quality content and optimize existing pages, impressions should go up.
 If both these numbers increase, BINGO!
 You’ve nailed it.